 - Warning Signal to Suspend Activities: One 15-second blast of the horn signals that outside activities should be suspended (if equipped, a strobe light will begin flashing and remain flashing until safe conditions return).
 You should immediately seek an appropriate safe shelter.

 - Notice that Activities May Resume: Three 5-second blasts of the horn signals that outdoor activities may resume (the strobe light, if equipped, will also stop flashing).

 Strike Guard systems are activated each year from March – November during the outdoor athletic season.
-During that time, the systems are tested on the second Tuesday of every month intermittently throughout the day.
+During that time, the systems are tested on the first Tuesday of every month between 9 a.m. and 10 a.m.
 The system will cover the following areas.

-Zone A: Flick Outdoor Pool, Flick Shelter Building, Community Park West, Crowley Park, Glenview Park Golf Club, The Grove, Apollo School, Westbrook School
+Zone A: Flick Outdoor Pool, Flick Shelter Building, Community Park West, Crowley Park, Glenview Park Golf Club, The Grove, Westbrook School

-ZONE B: Park Center, Gallery Park, Glenview Prairie Club, Roosevelt Outdoor Pool, Swenson Park, Glenview Tennis Club, Johns Park, Willow Park
+ZONE B: Park Center, Gallery Park, Glenview Prairie Club, Roosevelt Outdoor Pool, Swenson Park, Glenview Tennis Club/Cole Park, Johns Park, Willow Park

 The Glenview Park District will make every attempt to communicate any closing or cancellation via the park district website and the park district Rainout Hotline Service, the website glenviewparks.org, the park district Cancellation Hotline 847 724 3337 as well as the metropolitan Chicago Emergency Closing Center.